tifandotme/blog-legacy/content/tech/google-analytics-alternative/index.md

 # Microanalytics

 [Microanalytics](https://microanalytics.io) is a great alternative for anyone that just want lightweight and privacy-focused analytics without unnecessary features that would otherwise be unutilized.
-It also has a generously free until a maximum of 5K pageviews a month.
+It also has a generous free plan until a maximum of 5K pageviews a month.